 How Much Does It Cost to Build a Cruise Ship?

 Let’s not sugar-coat it, cruise ships are expensive.
-The average ocean-going cruise ship sailing today costs around $496 million (£380 million) to build.
-But the largest and most complex ships?
-They can break the $1 billion mark with ease.
+The average modern ocean‑going cruise ship costs between about $500 million and $900 million to build, depending on size and features.

 At the other end of the scale are ships like SeaDream I and SeaDream II.
 Built in the mid-1980s for just $35 million each, they show just how much cruise ship costs have skyrocketed over the years.